 - Pain relievers: Tylenol (acetaminophen) or ibuprofen are recommended for temporary relief (9).

 In extreme and rare cases, surgery is needed.
-Your doctor may recommend any of the following surgical treatments if necessary (10).
+Your obstetrician may recommend any of the following surgical treatments if necessary (10).

 - Sclerotherapy: A chemical solution is injected into the internal hemorrhoids and the surrounding area.
 It will affect the blood flow and shrink the hemorrhoids.